robert-strandh/Clobber/README.md

-At the heart of Clobber is a mechanism for serializing objects that preserves object identity, much like the reader macros #= and ##, except that clobber detects sharing within the entire transaction log, not only within a single transaction.
+At the heart of Clobber is a mechanism for serializing objects that preserves object identity, much like the reader macros #= and ##, except that Clobber detects sharing within the entire transaction log, not only within a single transaction.
 This mechanism is what makes it possible for client code to put any old object in a transaction, while making sure that sharing is preserved.